que-rb/que/docs/command_line_interface.md

     -q, --queue-name [NAME]          Set a queue name to work jobs from.
 Can be passed multiple times. (default: the default queue only)
     -v, --version                    Print Que version and exit.
-    -w, --worker-count [COUNT]       Set number of workers in process (default: 6) --log-internals              Log verbosely about Que's internal state.
+    -w, --worker-count [COUNT]       Set number of workers in process (default: 6) --connection-url [URL]       Set a custom database url to connect to for locking purposes.
+        --log-internals              Log verbosely about Que's internal state.
 Only recommended for debugging issues --maximum-queue-size [SIZE]  Set maximum number of jobs to be cached in this process awaiting a worker (default: 8) --minimum-queue-size [SIZE]  Set minimum number of jobs to be cached in this process awaiting a worker (default: 2)